 Carbon Sequestration

-The Carbon Sequestration strategy in the City’s Climate Action Plan (CAP) aims to facilitate the process of removing carbon dioxide (CO2), a greenhouse gas (GHG), from the atmosphere through natural or artificial means.
-This is referred to as carbon sequestration.
-Trees, algae, and other vegetation are referred to as “carbon sinks” because they naturally take in atmospheric CO2 through their respiration processes.
-An important way our community can improve its carbon sequestration potential is by increasing the number of trees planted and by maintaining a healthy urban tree canopy.
+The Carbon Sequestration Strategy in the City’s Climate Action Plan (CAP) aims to remove carbon dioxide (CO2), a greenhouse gas (GHG), from the atmosphere through natural processes, such as tree planting.
+This process is referred to as carbon sequestration.
+Trees, algae and other vegetation are “carbon sinks” because they naturally take in atmospheric CO2 through their respiration process.
+A key way our community can improve its carbon sequestration is by increasing the number of trees planted and by maintaining a healthy urban tree canopy.

 Explore the sections below to learn about the City’s planned and ongoing actions to achieve these GHG emissions reductions.